como-se-fabrica-una-pcb

 In summary

 So, in summary, this is the basic process of building a PCB.
-As we can see, it is a process with multiple stages, but it is enough for us to focus on the most relevant points.
+As we can see, it is a process with multiple stages, but it is enough for us to keep the most relevant points.

-• The transfer of the model is done by photo transfer using two sheets, a photosensitive one applied to the board and another transparent one containing the circuit design.
+• The model transfer is done by photo transfer using two sheets, one photosensitive applied to the board and another transparent one that contains the circuit design.

-• Numerous baths are applied with different chemical substances, which deposit or eliminate the conductive materials from the areas we desire.
+• Numerous baths in different chemical substances are applied, which deposit or remove the conductive materials from the areas we desire.

-• There are other mechanical processes such as perforation, silkscreen printing, and contour machining.
+• There are other mechanical processes such as hole drilling, silkscreen printing, and contour machining.

-All these stages, properly combined, ensure that we have our small PCB in our hands.
+All these stages, correctly combined, result in us having our little PCB in our hand.
 Pretty impressive, right?

-And now that we have seen the basic aspects and the manufacturing of a PCB, it’s time to start talking about the components that we will mount on top, to configure our electronic circuits.
+And now that we have seen the basics and the manufacturing of a PCB, it’s time to start talking about the components we will mount on it, to configure our electronic circuits.

-This is precisely what we will dedicate the next entry of the section to, where we will see SMD components versus PTH, and the advantages and disadvantages of each of them.
+This is precisely what we will dedicate the next entry in the section to, where we will see SMD vs. PTH components, and the advantages and disadvantages of each.